bawkee/SqlBinder/README.md

 It is *not* an ORM solution - instead, it is DBMS-independent, SQL-centric **templating engine**.
 All it does is it removes the hassle of writing code that generates SQLs and bind variables .
 It does *not* generate the SQL itself, it transforms an existing SQL template instead.

-So with one template you can create multiple different queries.
+Essentially, with one template you can create multiple different queries.

 ## Example 1: Query employees